 - Call your insurance company.

 It is always important to call the police in the event of an accident, as they will document the accident and gather facts.
 It is also important to call an attorney soon after the accident if you’ve sustained injuries.
-An attorney can begin an investigation into the cause of the car accident and help protect your rights.
+A Philadelphia, Wilkes-Barre, or Scranton attorney can begin an investigation into the cause of the car accident and help protect your rights.

-If you or a loved one have been injured in a car accident or another vehicle accident, call the car accident lawyers at Fellerman & Ciarimboli today for a free consultation.
+If you or a loved one have been injured in a car accident or another vehicle accident, call the Philadelphia, Wilkes-Barre, and Scranton car accident lawyers at Fellerman & Ciarimboli today for a free consultation.
 Call 215-575-9237 for our Philadelphia office or 570-714-HURT for our Wilkes-Barre office.

 With more than 40 years of combined experience, the personal injury attorneys at Fellerman & Ciarimboli strive to provide the best service to clients in Philadelphia, Northeast Pennsylvania, and throughout the Keystone State.